danak6jq/si5351-generic/README.md

 ```

 Busy-waits for Si5351A to complete power-on reset, initializes
-Si5351A3; simulates power-on reset, then additionally disables
+Si5351A3; disables and powers-down all clock outputs.
+Generates corrected
-and powers-down all clock outputs.
-Generates corrected reference
+reference frequency using the reference frequency source and correction
-frequency using the reference frequency source and correction factor.
+factor.

 ```